 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute is used to request that a Transition or RSNA Event Report includes the event entry when the target BSSID is equal to the indicated BSSID.
+This attribute is used to request that a Transition or RSNA Event Report includes the event entry when the target BSSID is equal to the indicated BSSID.
 A transition event is a STA movement or attempted movement from one BSS (the source BSS) in one ESS to another BSS (the target BSS) within the same ESS.
 The BSSID shall be set to the wildcard BSSID when the transitions to any BSSID is requested."

 DEFVAL { 'FFFFFFFFFFFF'H }